What is ecommerce?

 Ecommerce – short for electronic commerce – is the buying and selling of products or services over the internet.

-It’s a broad term that covers:
+It’s an umbrella term that covers:

 - Physical goods (clothing, electronics, home essentials, etc.)